aphiria/aphiria/README.md

 <h1 id="introduction">Introduction</h1>

 This library is a route matching library.
-In other words, it lets you define your routes, and attempts to match an input request to ones of those routes.
+In other words, it lets you map URIs to actions, and attempts to match an input request to ones of those routes.

 <h2 id="why-use-this-library">Why Use This Library?</h2>

 There are so many routing libraries out there.
 Why use this one?
 Well, there are a few reasons:

-* It is incredibly fast
+* It isn't coupled to _any_ library/framework
-* It isn't coupled to any library/framework
+* It is fast
 * It supports things that other route matching libraries do not support, like:
-    * Binding framework-agnostic middleware
+    * Binding framework-agnostic middleware to routes
-    * Binding both controller methods and closures to the route action
+    * Binding controller methods and closures to the route action
     * The ability to enforce rules on route variables
     * The ability to add your own customized route variable rules
 * You can match on header values, which makes versioning your routes a cinch